-Glasgow has been voted Britain's Curry Capital four times since the crown was first handed out, and although Bradford may currently hold the title officially, we know that Glasgow is hot stuff when it comes to curry houses.
+Glasgow has been voted Britain's Curry Capital five times since the crown was first handed out, so we know that Glasgow is hot stuff when it comes to curry houses.
 With such a rich heritage of Indian and Pakistani food culture in the city, not to mention an ever-expanding number of Asian restaurants, we decided to ask Glaswegians to recommend their favourite curries.
 So here's their top 10 spots for spicy treats.

 Photo credit: Mother India Cafe, Thirteensquared